theprimarybrain/theprimarybrain.github.io/_posts/2023-10-24-Toddler-Activities-Planning-Guide.md

 Inside the guide you will find a toddler lesson plan template that you can use to plan daily activities for toddlers!
 We cover 6 skill areas to plan for and why they are important for your toddler.
 Then, I share a variety of toddler activities for each skill area that you can do with materials you most likely have on hand already!

-## 6 Skill Areas for Toddler Learning
+## What should I teach my toddlers?

 ![ToddlerSchoolGuideFineMotor]({{ site.github.url }}/assets/img/toddler-activities-guide-fine-motor.jpg)

+This guide is created to give you 6 skill areas to focus on as you create activities for your little ones:

-### Sensory Bins: A hands-on way to play while learning new skills.
+- Sensory Bins: A hands-on way to play while learning new skills.

-### Fine Motor Skills: Build strong hands to prepare toddlers for writing.
+- Fine Motor Skills: Build strong hands to prepare toddlers for writing.

-### Literacy and Vocabulary: Help your toddlers learn language and letters.
+- Literacy and Vocabulary: Help your toddlers learn language and letters.

-### Math Activities: Work on numbers, counting, and more!
+- Math Activities: Work on numbers, counting, and more!

-### Gross Motor Skills: Get little bodies moving!
+- Gross Motor Skills: Get little bodies moving!

-### Arts and Crafts: Fun activities that let little hands create!
+- Arts and Crafts: Fun activities that let little hands create!

-These skill pages are created to help give you everything you need to plan toddler activities for your little ones!
-Just use each activity page in the guide for ideas and you will be on your way to a fun week of learning with your little ones!
+Just use each activity page in the guide for ideas for each toddler learning skill area and you will be on your way to a fun week of learning with your little ones!
 If you want to grab all of the ideas, just sign up for the guide here and I will send it right over:

 <div id="fd-form-65374920be19019fdd96d794"></div>
 <script>